CARV-ICS-FORTH/parallax/net_interface/README.md

 # Parallax Server Overview

-**For portals server change from portails4/portals/portals.c in function PtlInit <transport_opts.ip> and chose your interface ip**

 Multiple clients can access Parallax through the Parallax server.
 The current implementation uses TCP/IP sockets with a custom wire protocol.
 Parallax server starts with the following command: